Categories: Articles

 The increase in Russian sorties creates more targets for Ukrainian air defense forces.
 So of course they shoot down more Russian planes.

 The Ukrainian effort is helped by the fact that Russian pilots increasingly fail to notice Ukrainian missile launches.
-The Russian air force once relied on its nine active A-50 radar aircraft, organized into three “orbits” of three aircraft in the south, east and north, to expand radar coverage throughout Ukraine.
+The Russian air force once relied on its nine active A-50 radar aircraft, organized into three three-aircraft "orbits" in the south, east and north, to expand radar coverage throughout Ukraine.

 By damaging one A-50 in a drone strike last year and shooting down two more A-50s this year, the Ukrainians have eliminated a third of radar coverage and created blind spots that make it difficult for Russian pilots to spot incoming missiles.